-During finals, participants will be allowed to change the bodies of the car without the authorisation of the Race Director, providing the bodies are of the same type.
+During finals, participants will be allowed to change the bodies of the car with the authorisation of the Race Director, providing the bodies are of the same type and painted in the same colour scheme.
 In the event of a different body being fitted to the car, the Race Director must give his permission before the participant re-enters the race.